-BART was one of the first transit agencies in the country to offer official schedules, fares and other data in the open General Transit Feed Specification (GTFS).
-If you want to use it, we have a few requests:
+BART was one of the first transit agencies in the world to offer schedules, fares and other data in the General Transit Feed Specification (GTFS), which is now a common exchange format for public transit information.

-If we help you, it's only fair that we help everyone else, too.
-We simply don't have the resources for that.
-Let us know about any issues or enhancements you'd like to see, but unfortunately we aren't able to provide technical support for your development efforts.
+Sorry: if we help you, it's only fair that we help everyone else, too.
+We simply don't have the resources for that, beyond our detailed documentation.